 Is there such a thing as a magic pill that can enhance your brain?
-Could magnesium really be the answer to enhancing brainpower?
-Take a pill and boost your brain?
+Could magnesium really be the answer to enhancing brain power?
+How good is magnesium for your brain anyway?
+Take a pill and boost your brain power?
 Hmm, I’ve seen Limitless, but that was a movie, right?
 Things like that don’t happen in the real world!
 Or do they?

 It’s no secret that magnesium is a vital nutrient.
-It’s used in over 600 biochemical functions in the body, it’s in your bones, it helps you produce energy and proteins, and it keeps your heart beating (1).
-However, research is now showing that magnesium improves memory and learning, and more importantly, when magnesium is deficient in the brain, which may be true in up to 80% of us, learning and memory can be significantly impaired (2).
+It’s used in over 600 biochemical functions in the body, it’s in your bones, helps you produce energy and proteins, and it keeps your heart beating (1).
+Research is now also showing that magnesium improves your memory and learning ability.
+More importantly, when magnesium is deficient in the brain, your memory and learning ability can be significantly impaired (2).

-The key thing in our ability to learn, as well as use our memory, is the brain’s ability to make connections between its neurons (cells that transmit signals around our brain and nervous system).
+The key thing in our ability to learn and use our memory greatly depends on the brain’s ability to make connections between its neurons (cells that transmit signals around our brain and nervous system).
 This process is referred to as ‘brain plasticity,’ and the more quickly the brain can do this, or the more ‘plastic’ it is, the easier we can learn, think, memorize, form positive behavior patterns, and move away from negative ones.

-The research into how magnesium affects brain plasticity started when researchers looked at brain cells grown in a petri dish in a lab, and they found that the brain cells were better able to connect together and grow in the presence of magnesium.
+The research into how magnesium affects brain plasticity started when researchers looked at brain cell growth in a petri-dish and they found that the brain cells were better able to connect together and grow in the presence of magnesium.

-So to solve this problem, a group of international researchers from MIT, Tsinghua University (Beijing), and the University of Toronto developed an entirely new type of magnesium specifically designed to be able to pass the blood-brain barrier, that could be taken as a capsule.
-Enter Magnesium-L-Threonate.
-They then tested it and published their results in the highly prestigious journal Neurone (3).
+A group of international researchers from MIT, Tsinghua University (Beijing), and the University of Toronto developed a new type of magnesium — Magnesium-L-Threonate (MgT), specifically designed to be able to pass the blood-brain barrier, could be taken as a capsule and effectively raised the level of magnesium in the brain.

 Why do we have a lack of magnesium in the first place?